 Jeff received a Bachelor of Arts in Biology and Environmental Studies from the University of Pennsylvania and a Master of Architecture from Yale University.
 A member of the AIA since 2005, he is a Registered Architect in the Commonwealth of Pennsylvania, the State of New Jersey, Washington, D.C., and the State of Delaware.
 He has served on the AIA Board of Directors as Director of Design since 2018, where has championed efforts foster design-related dialogues within and beyond the chapter.

-DIRECTOR OF DIVERSITY (3-Year Term)
+DIRECTOR OF EQUITY, DIVERSITY, AND INCLUSION (3-Year Term)

 Erin Roark, AIA, LEED AP